 For 80 years, AOPA has fought to keep pilots flying when war, technological advances, economic booms and busts, and politics threatened our access to the skies.
 Today, as the largest aviation community in the world, AOPA still works to make flying more affordable, safer, and more fun.
 Travel back in time through 288 glossy pages, full of the amazing photos you’ve come to expect from AOPA photographers and historic images from our rich archives.

 This special commemorative edition is issued for AOPA’s eightieth anniversary.
-Books ordered today are expected to ship the week of December 17 and delivery cannot be guaranteed before the holidays.
-Orders currently can be shipped only to U.S. addresses.
+Books are available now from the AOPA Store and can be ordered online.